devbrainlab/devbrainlab.github.io/jekyll/research.markdown

 [ABCD workshops](https://abcdworkshop.github.io/)
 ----------
 In August 2019, we hosted an NIMH-funded workshop on using the ABCD dataset to relate brain development to mental health, We hosted another NIMH-funded workshop on longitudinal modeling of the ABCD dataset in summer 2021.
+[Workshop website with resources galore.](https://abcdworkshop.github.io/)

 Social and digital adaptation to "social" distancing
 ----------